Rongai Route 6 Days Itinerary - Climbing Mount Kilimanjaro

 The Rongai Route is a 6-day trek up Mount Kilimanjaro Africa’s highest mountain.
 It is considered one of the easiest routes on the mountain, with a good acclimatization profile a good success rate for reaching the summit and stunning scenery, the route starts on the northeastern side of the mountain and approaches the summit of Mount Kilimanjaro from the north.

-6-day Rongai route starts on the northeastern side of the mountain and takes in some spectacular scenery, including views of Kenya, Tanzania and Mawenzi, the third-highest peak in Africa. and is known for its beautiful scenery and diverse landscapes
+6-day Rongai route starts on the northeastern side of the mountain and takes in some spectacular scenery, including views of Kenya, Tanzania and Mawenzi, the third-highest peak in Africa and is known for its beautiful scenery and diverse landscapes

 The Rongai Route is a popular choice for trekkers who want to experience the beauty of Mount Kilimanjaro while avoiding the crowds of the more popular routes, if you are planning to do a trekking on Mount Kilimanjaro then choose one of the easiest routes like Rongai route to witness various beautiful views.